 Tag: Revenge of the Sith

-Rescue and Transformation
+The Rescue and the Transformation

-It’s true that Anakin Skywalker became Darth Vader before he was badly disfigured on Mustafar, but most people associate Vader with the black suit.
+It’s true that Anakin Skywalker technically became Darth Vader before he was so badly disfigured on Mustafar, but most people associate Vader with the black suit.
 That final transformation took place after Palpatine’s search and rescue mission was a success.
 Vader was rebuilt, and the rest was cinematic history.
-The shots discussed here are not all full scenes loaded with dialogue, but mostly extra bits from or changes to the existing shots.

 Jedi Master Yoda

-There’s no doubt that Yoda was one of the greatest Jedi Masters of all time.
-A lead Council member, instructor and a fierce yet reluctant fighter, he went toe to toe with the most formidable of opponents.
+A lead Council member, instructor, and a fierce yet reluctant fighter, Master Yoda went toe to toe with the most formidable of opponents.
 Unfortunately, Episode III saw him retreating into exile to bide his time until an opportunity arose to set things right.
 Let’s take a look at some of Yoda’s deleted shots and scenes.

 Meanwhile, Back on Coruscant…

 Episode III turned out to be one of the most galaxy-spanning films of the series, mostly due to the fact that the Clone Wars were still happening.
-It became necessary to show Jedi and other characters at war all over.
-Our main characters also traveled heavily.
-Meanwhile, the puppet master and phantom menace himself – the soon to be Emperor Palpatine – was cementing his place of power on Coruscant, the heart of the galaxy.
-Here are a few more scenes we didn’t get to see concerning Coruscant.
+Meanwhile, the puppet master and phantom menace himself, the soon to be Emperor Palpatine, was cementing his place of power on Coruscant, the heart of the galaxy.

 Utapau

-The history of the planet Utapau goes all the way back to George Lucas’ original drafts of the first Star Wars film, way back in the early 1970’s.
+The history of the planet Utapau goes all the way back to George Lucas’ original drafts of the first Star Wars film.
 Fans like myself were very pleased to see the planet finally make it into a film after all those years.
-It went through many phases of development but ended up as a green and swampy planet where some important events take place.
+It went through many phases of development, but ended up as a green and swampy planet where some important events take place.

 To Mustafar and Back

-Much like Tatooine, Mustafar was a seemingly insignificant planet, yet would be the location of galaxy-defining events.
-Drenched in deep reds and molten imagery, it provided the rich and hell-like backdrop needed for Anakin’s final fall into darkness.
-Here are some of the deleted scenes that revolve around this crimson planet.
+Much like Tatooine, Mustafar was a seemingly insignificant planet, yet it would become the location of galaxy-defining events.
+Drenched in deep reds and molten imagery, it provided the rich, hell-like backdrop needed for Anakin’s final fall into darkness.

 The Politics of Rebellion